 Intellect to assume digital banking operations of Central 1, Canada

-VANCOUVER, CANADA, January 23, 2025 /EINPresswire.com/ -- Vancouver (BC), Toronto (ON), Chennai (India): Central 1 Credit Union (Central 1) and Intellect Design Arena Ltd. (Intellect) today announced the signing of an agreement in which Intellect will assume responsibility for Central 1’s digital banking operations.
+VANCOUVER, CANADA, January 23, 2025 /EINPresswire.com/ -- Vancouver (BC), Toronto (ON), Chennai (India), January 23, 2025: Central 1 Credit Union (Central 1) and Intellect Design Arena Ltd. (Intellect) today announced the signing of an agreement in which Intellect will assume responsibility for Central 1’s digital banking operations.
 This follows Central 1’s decision to wind down its digital banking offerings in October 2024.

 Under the agreement, Central 1’s Forge, MemberDirect, public website, and mobile applications and products, along with digital banking engineering and service teams, will be transferred to Intellect.
 Central 1 will continue to provide the technology infrastructure and related services under the agreement.